LIVEABOARD SEARCH

 Destinations: Kadavu (Diving environment: healthy reefs, walls, drift dives, beginner & advanced divers, off the beaten track; Highlights: manta rays, schooling fish/big pelagics): all southern sites on the Great Astrolabe Reef - Eagle Rock, Naiqoro Passage and Manta Point.
 No diving on days of arrival and departure.

-Resort diving includes: Dives (as detailed in the packages above), boat rides to sites, experienced English-speaking divemaster (maximum 8 divers per guide), tanks, weights and weightbelts, diving tax, drinking water, soft drinks, hot drinks, snacks.
-Dives (as detailed in the packages above), boat rides to sites, experienced English-speaking divemaster (maximum 8 divers per DM), tanks, weights and weightbelts, diving tax, drinking water, soft drinks, hot drinks, snacks.
+Resort diving includes: Dives (as detailed in the packages above), boat rides to sites, experienced English-speaking divemaster (maximum 6 divers per guide), 12 litre tanks, weights and weightbelts, drinking water, soft drinks, hot drinks, snacks.

-Diving excludes (mandatory, unless customer provides own): Scuba equipment (approx. USD 28 per day), diving insurance.
+Diving excludes (mandatory, unless customer provides own): Scuba equipment (USD 32 per day), diving insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash (FJD, AUD, NZD, USD, EUR), travellers cheques, or credit card (+5%)).
-Scuba equipment (approx. USD 28 per day), diving insurance.
-Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

-Optional extras: Extra dives (approx. USD 63 each, payable in advance), night dives (approx. USD 74 each, payable in advance), dive computer, Manta Reef surcharge (USD 46).
+Optional extras: Dive computer, Manta Reef surcharge (USD 46).
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Note: prices of items purchased on site are subject to change.
-Extra dives (approx. USD 63 each, payable in advance), night dives (approx. USD 74 each, payable in advance), dive computer.
-Unless otherwise stated, all the listed items need to be paid on arrival.

-Resort accommodation includes: Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, return resort transfers from Kadavu airport (min.
+Resort accommodation includes: Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, round trip resort transfers from Kadavu airport (min.
 5 night stay), snorkelling gear hire (mask, fins & snorkel), unlimited use of paddleboards/kayaks, sales tax.
-Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, return resort transfers from Kadavu airport, snorkeling gear hire (mask, fins & snorkel), unlimited use of kayaks, taxes.

 Accommodation excludes (mandatory): Single supplement on single travellers only, payable in advance.